Foxh0und/MCSC/membership.md

 #### Melbourne Chelsea Supporters Club
 We have our own club set up here in Melbourne that has been running, with a higher level of organisation, since 2013.
 That is why this website is here.
 It has been created for the members that get involved in our “local” club.
 There are about 150 members.
+Please send an email to admin@chelseafcinmelbourne.com if you would like to apply for membership.

 <br>

-**Membership will be open from July 2022, through to mid-December 2022, for the season 2022/23**
+**Membership will be open from July 2023, through to mid-December 2023, for the season 2023/24**

 <br>